novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 However,

-‘It can’t be the same as that song from my previous life.’
+‘It's not exactly the same as that song from my previous life.’

-It couldn’t be “The Love Forgiven by Heaven” that would take Lee Hyun-woo back to those days.
+This version of “The Love Forgiven by Heaven” could not take Lee Hyun-woo back to those days.

 Nevertheless, should I say that I felt the greatness of the arrangement?